Fit a model defined in the Stan modeling language and

 is loaded into the current R session (an object

-of S4 class stanmodel
+of S4 class stanmodel is created). (stan_model)

-The returned object can be used with methods such as print
+The returned object can be used with methods such as print,

-to inspect and retrieve the results of
+summary, and plot to inspect and retrieve the results of

 the fitted model.

-can also be used to sample again from a fitted model under
+stan can also be used to sample again from a fitted model under

-different settings (e.g., different iter
+different settings (e.g., different iter, data, etc.) by

-argument to specify an existing stanfit
+using the fit argument to specify an existing stanfit object.

 In this case, the compiled C++ code for the model is reused.